CyberSecurity AD

 Company: CyberSecurity AD · Sint Olofssteeg 4 C, 1012 AK Amsterdam, Netherlands · [email protected] · KvK: 99492334

 Founder credential (education): Cum laude cijferlijst (transcript) in Associate Degree Cybersecurity — Amsterdam University of Applied Sciences (Hogeschool van Amsterdam), Amsterdam, Netherlands (2025), weighted average 8.02.
-Specializing in Artificial Intelligence, cybersecurity, digital forensics and legally verifiable systems.
+Specializing in Artificial Intelligence, cybersecurity, offensive security and agentic systems.

 Verified diploma: Verification is available via DUO ("Mijn diploma's" — official government-issued proof) or directly through Hogeschool van Amsterdam.
 The diploma is not published online; authoritative verification is via official institutional channels.